 You might like...

-This dark-leaved shrub is inconspicuous for most of the year but in autumn it comes into its own when the foliage turns vivid shades of scarlet and crimson.
-These are most vivid in full sun, although plants grow reasonably well in shade.
+Euonymus alatus is a dark-leaved shrub, inconspicuous for most of the year but in autumn it comes into its own when the foliage turns vivid shades of scarlet and crimson.
 The summer flowers are insignificant, but they result in attractive purple and red fruits which split open to form four winged lobes with a bright orange seed at the centre.
 The bark is also attractively winged.
-The Royal Horticultural Society have given it their prestigious Award of Garden Merit (AGM).
+It's perfect for growing as a specimen shrub in a mixed border or front garden, where it's magnificent autumn colours can be fully appreciated.
+The Royal Horticultural Society has given it its prestigious Award of Garden Merit (AGM).

 Plant type: Deciduous shrub